ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak5801/datasheet.md

 Where **U** is the ADC reading and **I** the sensor current.

-As shown in **Figure 1**, the module provides an output of 12&nbsp;V for powering passive 4-20&nbsp;mA sensors.
-This 12&nbsp;V output is boosted by an internal DC-DC booster.
+As shown in **Figure 1**, the module provides an output of 12 V for powering passive 4-20 mA sensors.
+This 12 V output is boosted by an internal DC-DC booster.
 The enable pin allows to control the power conversion module and set the RAK5801 module into a low power consumption mode.

 ### Hardware